alefemafra/jQuery-Focus-Element/README.md

 # jQuery Focus Element Beta

-It's in your first version, so I'll leave it automated.
+This is the first version, so I'll leave it automated.

 Jquery Plugin to focus on desired elements leaving the remaining with a black background or the color you want.